JacquesCarette/Drasil/wiki/New-Workspace-Setup.md

 4. Click on the target and press "Install".
 While installing, a little pop up might appear at the bottom right of your screen indicating the progress of the installation (and the installation of the dependencies).

 **Recommended Extensions**:

 1. [Haskell](https://marketplace.visualstudio.com/items?itemName=haskell.haskell) - Please see the [Haskell support section](#haskell-support).
 2. [Language Support (LaTeX, MD, etc)](https://open-vsx.org/extension/valentjn/vscode-ltex)
 3. [Git Support](https://marketplace.visualstudio.com/items?itemName=eamodio.gitlens) - It's particularly helpful to see how a specific line of code (not just file!) came to be, and observe the history of the repository (often, this is more useful than using GitHub's interface because GitHub has restrictions on many things -- e.g., '--follow' is never enabled!).

 **Helpful Extensions/Configurations (all optional):**

 1. [Insert Unicode](https://marketplace.visualstudio.com/items?itemName=brunnerh.insert-unicode) - We often use unicode symbols in Drasil, so having a quick way to search unicode symbols by name is very helpful.
-2. [Haskelly](https://marketplace.visualstudio.com/items?itemName=UCL.haskelly) - Some useful GHCi commands for Haskell among other things.
-3. [Nix Environment Selector](https://marketplace.visualstudio.com/items?itemName=arrterian.nix-env-selector) - Automatically use the Drasil `shell.nix`!
+2. [Nix Environment Selector](https://marketplace.visualstudio.com/items?itemName=arrterian.nix-env-selector) - Automatically use the Drasil `shell.nix`!
-4. If you're interested in using a font that mimics unicode characters for Haskell, consider using the [FiraCode](https://github.com/tonsky/FiraCode) font with ligatures enabled ([installation instructions](https://github.com/tonsky/FiraCode/wiki/VS-Code-Instructions)).
+3. If you're interested in using a font that mimics unicode characters for Haskell, consider using the [FiraCode](https://github.com/tonsky/FiraCode) font with ligatures enabled ([installation instructions](https://github.com/tonsky/FiraCode/wiki/VS-Code-Instructions)).
 It makes reading Haskell more like reading hand-written simple type theory works.
-5. [TODO Tree](https://open-vsx.org/extension/Gruntfuggly/todo-tree) - Gather your code's TODO notes together in one nice VSCode panel.
+4. [TODO Tree](https://open-vsx.org/extension/Gruntfuggly/todo-tree) - Gather your code's TODO notes together in one nice VSCode panel.
 You need `ripgrep` installed on your machine for this plugin to work.
 For making sure TODO notes in Haskell source code are gathered correctly, you might need to add "--" to the regular expression used in searching for "TODO" notes in the TODO Tree extension settings.
-7. [Rewrap](https://open-vsx.org/extension/stkb/rewrap) - Hard wrap text in your documents around the 80 character "limit" (configurable).
+5. [Rewrap](https://open-vsx.org/extension/stkb/rewrap) - Hard wrap text in your documents around the 80 character "limit" (configurable).

 Despite most of these above being "optional", if you have a powerful computer, it's best to install all of them.